graysky2/clean-chroot-manager/README.md

 Wrapper scripts to manage clean chroots (x86_64 and i686) for building packages under Arch Linux.

 ## Description
-Use these scripts as a "one-click" solution for building packages in a clean chroot.
+Ccm provides a "one-click" solution for building packages in a clean chroot.
 A key point that differentiates ccm from the arch-build-scripts is that ccm automatically manages a local repo within the chroot so dependencies that you build are pulled transparently from that local repo.
 This is helpful if building a package that has a dependency that also has to be built (i.e. one that is not available from the Arch repos).
+Another key point of differentiation is that ccm can build packages using distcc.

-An illustrative example: we want to build 'bar' from the AUR.
-'Bar' has a build dependency of 'foo' which is also in the AUR.
-Rather than first building 'foo', then installing 'foo', then building 'bar', and finally removing 'foo', the local repo will save a copy of foo.pkg.tar.xz which is indexed automatically therein.
-Pacman within the chroot is aware of that fact via the local repo; when users go to build 'bar', pacman will silently grab foo.pkg.tar.xz from the local repo just as if it were present in any of the official repos.
-This allows a one-step build of 'bar' without interruption to the user.
+An illustrative example, let's say that we want to build "bar" from the AUR.
+"Bar" has a build dependency of "foo" which is also in the AUR.
+Rather than first building "foo", then installing "foo", then building "bar", and finally removing "foo", the local repo will save a copy of foo.pkg.tar.xz which is indexed automatically therein.
+Pacman within the chroot is aware of the "foo" package thanks to the local repo.
+So, when the user tries to build "bar", pacman will silently grabs foo.pkg.tar.xz from the local repo as any other dependency

+## Setup
+$XDG_CONFIG_HOME/clean-chroot-manager.conf will be created on the first invocation of ccm and contains all user managed settings.
+Edit this file prior to running ccm a second time.
+Make sure the user running ccm has sudo rights to execute /usr/bin/clean-chroot-manager or /usr/bin/ccm.

 ## Options
 | Command | Description |